Introduction to Murree’s Hidden Treasures

 The stone viewing platform was designed so the governor’s wife could sketch the mountains without sun glare, creating perfect lighting conditions even today.

-Walk past GPO Building on Mall Road → Follow "Kashmir Point" sign uphill (10 min walk)
+Walk past the GPO Building on Mall Road → Follow the “Kashmir Point” sign uphill (10 minute walk).

 • The hidden Anglican cemetery with fascinating colonial-era epitaphs